 Anker is a brand that aims squarely at the middle of the road when it comes to pricing.
 Consequently, Anker Powercore power banks are neither super-cheap or stupidly expensive, but closely match the price of high-quality rivals such as Aukey and RAVPower.

 At time of writing, we found the following deals on Amazon: the Anker Powercore+ 26800 at £49.99, the Anker Powercore 20100 at £29.99, the Anker Powercore II 10000 at £24.99 and the Anker Powercore 5000 Amazon at £19.99.
 We feel all of these prices represent excellent value.
-That said, if you’re very short of cash, you could wait until the autumn, as Anker often offers decent deals on and around Amazon Prime Day and Black Friday and Cyber Monday.
+That said, if you’re very short of cash, you could wait until the autumn, as Anker often offers decent savings in the Black Friday and Cyber Monday sales.